The QATSPY Sports Page 4 Golfers

 Charlie Rymer That Wrist Thing- The David Duval Preset Golf Swing Technique

 The Pro-Tract preset golf swing technique demonstrated by David Duval on Golf Channel was referred to by Charlie Rymer as That Wrist Thing.
 That Wrist Thing, as coined by Charlie Rymer, doesn’t just pertain to presetting the golfers wrists, but, if done correctly, can synchronize the golfer’s dominate elbow and protract the golfer’s lead shoulder.
 Pro-Tract is a very important and effective component for power, speed, and control in the golf swing sequence by placing the lead shoulder forward and under the golfer’s chin and dominate elbow to their side.

 That Wrist Thing, performed by both David Duval and Sir Nick Faldo, allows the golfer to develop a significant mechanical advantage, from the protraction of the lead shoulder.
 The Pro-Tract technique engages the powerful torso muscles, like the Pectoral muscle and Deltoid.
 The Pro-Tract golf swing technique allows the golfer to synchronize the hands, wrists (particularly the lead Thenar), forearms, and dominate elbow with the arms and shoulders.

 The Pro-Tract, or protraction, of the lead shoulder is not an inconsequential golf swing technique.
 This Pro-Tract golf swing technique provides the turbocharger component to set up the golfer’s golf swing mechanics.
 This Pro-Tract technique allows the wrists (lead Thenar) and forearms to precede the shoulders and core muscles of the upper and lower body, which is important establishing the golf swing sequence.

 This Pro-Tract technique links the low-threshold muscles with the high-threshold muscles, which is an important golf swing mechanics and sequence.
-The term Threshold, as the term implies, refers to the proper sequence at which particular muscle are engage and should fire.
-The lower threshold muscles should engage and fire before the higher threshold muscles.
-Low- threshold muscles in the wrists (the lead Thenar) and forearms should fire before the higher threshold muscles in the arms (upper arm) and core, like the Pectoral, Deltoid, and Obliques muscles.
+The term Threshold, as the term implies, refers to the proper sequence at which particular muscle are engage and should fire before other muscles do.
+The lower threshold muscles should engage and fire before the higher threshold muscles, like in the core.
+Low- threshold muscles in the wrists like the Palmaris Longus muscle that transition into a tendon between the lead Thenars should fire before the higher threshold muscles in the arms (upper arm) and core, like the Pectoral, Deltoid, and Obliques muscles.